junegunn/fzf/README.md

 fzf --height 40%
 ```

-Key bindings for command line
+Key bindings for command-line
 -----------------------------

 The install script will setup the following key bindings for bash, zsh, and
 fish.

-- `CTRL-T` - Paste the selected files and directories onto the command line
+- `CTRL-T` - Paste the selected files and directories onto the command-line
     - Set `FZF_CTRL_T_COMMAND` to override the default command
     - Set `FZF_CTRL_T_OPTS` to pass additional options
-- `CTRL-R` - Paste the selected command from history onto the command line
+- `CTRL-R` - Paste the selected command from history onto the command-line
     - If you want to see the commands in chronological order, press `CTRL-R`
       again which toggles sorting by relevance
     - Set `FZF_CTRL_R_OPTS` to pass additional options